awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

    To install all updates instead, use the following command\.

    ```
-   [ec2-user ~]$ sudo softwareupdate --install --all
+   [ec2-user ~]$ sudo softwareupdate --install --all --restart
    ```

-System administrators can use AWS Systems Manager to roll out pre\-approved operating system updates\.
+System administrators can use AWS Systems Manager to roll out pre\-approved operating system updates on x86 Mac instances\.
 For more information, see the [AWS Systems Manager User Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/)\.

 You can use Homebrew to install updates to packages in the EC2 macOS AMIs, so that you have the latest version of these packages on your instances\.
 You can also use Homebrew to install and run common macOS applications on Amazon EC2 macOS\.
 For more information, see the [Homebrew Documentation](https://docs.brew.sh/)\.